frblazquez/LC3/README.md

 * report.pdf : The final report

-* To reproduce our results, executing run.py
+* To reproduce our results,  First you have to decompress the files, then executing run.py.